zenml-io/zenml/examples/README.md

 - **quickstart**: The official quickstart tutorial.
 - **vm_orchestrated**: Runs pipeline on an (optionally preemtible) virtual machine on `Google Cloud Platform` as the orchestration backend.

+Note: A lot of the examples are based on [Google Cloud Platform](https://cloud.google.com/).
+Extensions to other cloud providers like AWS and Azure will be released over time, but the interactions will be very similar.
+In fact, adding support for these can a great first pull request if you would to be a contributor to ZenML!

 Have any questions?
 Want more tutorials?
 Spot out-dated, frustrating tutorials?
 We got you covered!

 Feel free to let us know by creating an